 Work stress dreams

 Dreaming about being late to work often points to pressure, fear of falling behind, or a mismatch with expectations.
-Start with a quick pattern check, then go deeper for a more personal analysis.
+It is not always literally about your job.
+Start with a quick pattern check, then go deeper if you want a more personal analysis.

 Get a quick advice